Inventory Management

 Review reorder points quarterly at minimum.
 For seasonal products, review before every peak period.
 This single adjustment prevents more stockouts than any other operational change.

-Formula: Reorder Point = (Average Daily Demand × Lead Time) + Safety Stock
+Formula: Reorder Point = (Average Daily Demand multiplied by Lead Time) + Safety Stock

 KPI 05